stephanme/pv-monitoring/zot/README.md

 zot is configured to prune unused tags: see [zot config.json](./zot/config.json).
 As this may interfere with mirroring, the tag deny lists should be updated after new tags have been mirrored.

 The script `maintain-deny-list.sh` adds all mirrored tags to the deny list.
 This prevents that unused and pruned images are mirrored again.
-`maintain-deny-list.sh` doesn't (yet) check if mirrored tags are already covered by existing deny list regexps.
+`maintain-deny-list.sh` doesn't try to opimise the deny list regexps.

 ## HA